 A hysterectomy is a surgical operation in which the uterus is removed.
 Doctors may suggest this to treat endometriosis.
 Along with or instead of a hysterectomy, your doctor may also suggest an oophorectomy, which is the removal of the ovaries.
 It will stop your body from making hormones, which should get rid of endometriosis for good, but it will also put you through menopause.

-You won't have a uterus after a hysterectomy, so you won't be able to get pregnant or carry a baby.
-Talk to your doctor about other ways to treat the condition if you want to have a child.
+You won’t have a uterus after a hysterectomy, so you won’t be able to get pregnant or carry a baby.
+Talk to your doctor about other ways to treat the condition if you want a child.

 After having their ovaries taken out, women who still have their uterus may be able to get pregnant with IVF.
-A doctor can take eggs from your ovaries before the surgery and store them so that they can be fertilised and implanted in your uterus later.
+A doctor can take eggs from your ovaries before the surgery and store them so that they can be fertilized and implanted in your uterus later.
 Alternatively, an egg donor can be used.

 Endometriosis can make it hard to get pregnant.
 If you are having trouble getting pregnant, your healthcare team may tell you to try fertility treatment.
 Your doctor may send you to a reproductive specialist who is trained to treat infertility.
 Some medicines used to treat infertility can help the ovaries make more eggs.
-Also, a set of processes called in vitro fertilisation can be used to mix eggs and sperm outside of the body.
+Also, a set of processes called in vitro fertilization can be used to mix eggs and sperm outside of the body.
 The best solution for you will depend on your unique circumstances.

 During my ten years of work in this area, seeing how these five minimally invasive endometriosis treatments have changed people’s lives has been truly inspiring.
 Every method, from revolutionary surgical methods to new hormonal therapies, is a big step forward in the fight against this widespread condition.